Back to Fluff: Highlights from Fluff Fest 2014

 Pre-Fluff Hardcore Matinée

-After a long ride from Budapest (because we got lost while trying to get out of the Hungarian capital) where we slept the night before, we arrived in Prague just in the middle of the Kids Insane‘s set, the first band for day playing at the Pre-Fluff Hardcore Matinée.
-Most of the people were still chilling out in the park around the venue, Café Na Půl Cesty is a small house just inside the central park at Prague’s neighborhood Pankrac.
-The weather was pretty hot and, as usual, there was a nice vegan BBQ or (vegan, of course) ice-cream in front of the café.
-But then I found out that the better food was to be served inside the venue and it’s called Vegebap!
-For €2 you get this really huge bap full of fake meat, vegetables and veggie mayo.
-Great pleasure to be finally in Prague after 2 days of traveling with a car, eating Vegebap and watching Kids Insane from Israel playing their fast but yet melodic hardcore punk in front of kids from all over the world!
+After a long ride from Budapest—where we slept the night before because we got lost trying to exit the Hungarian capital—we arrived in Prague just in the middle of Kids Insane’s set, the first band of the day playing at the Pre-Fluff Hardcore Matinee.
+Most people were still chilling out in the park around the venue.
+Café Na Půl Cesty is a small house nestled inside the central park in Prague’s Pankrác neighborhood.
+The weather was pretty hot, and as usual, there was a nice vegan BBQ and vegan ice cream in front of the café.

-The next band for the day was Under Bad Eyes from Curitiba, Brazil, who also turned out to be really amazing people when I talked with them after their set.
-You should definitely check them out if you’re into melodic hardcore ala Lifetime, Kid Dynamite, etc. They play short, catchy and memorable songs.
-Their bass player was an awesome dude, who couldn’t speak English at all but was staying front stage for every single band during the Fluff Fest and was really enjoying it.
-The next in line was Rooftops from Moscow but I’ve decided to socialize outside and enjoy the sunny day in the park.
-FOCUSEDxMINDS, a SXE youth crew sounding band from the States were originally not in the bill but their show in Budapest was canceled.
-They were a great surprise for many people but I wasn’t that much impressed.
-The name that I was excited for was I AM A CURSE from France and they are promoting their new record.
-The French guys were intense as usual but their set was not that great due to some technical difficulties.
+The next band of the day was Under Bad Eyes from Curitiba, Brazil, who also turned out to be really amazing people when I talked with them after their set.
+You should definitely check them out if you’re into melodic hardcore à la Lifetime, Kid Dynamite, etc. They play short, catchy, and memorable songs.
+Their bass player was an awesome dude who couldn’t speak English at all but was at the front of the stage for every single band during Fluff Fest and was really enjoying it.

 Minority of One